aniteshreddy/webrtc_rails/README.md

 * Use Chrome chrome browser .

-* Run npm install websocket to get the required packs
+* Run "npm install websocket" to get the required packs

 * To setup connection for TURN and STUN servers run "node server.js" in terminal